databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. function:: rst_merge(tiles)

-    Combines a collection of raster tiles into a single raster.
+    Combines a collection of tile tiles into a single tile.

-    :param tiles: A column containing an array of raster tiles.
+    :param tiles: A column containing an array of tile tiles.
     :type tiles: Column (ArrayType(RasterTileType))
     :rtype: Column: RasterTileType